kotoku-code/ceron-kotoku-youtube-page/README.md

 About the project
 This HTML/CSS project is the first on the Microverse course.
 The aim of the project is to make a clone of youtube previous version.

-##Preview Here's a link to a preview of our site.

 ![screenshot](./app_screenshot.png)

 The clone of the youtube video channel contains a: